Blothhoondr/CyberneticPayload/README.md

-# Common Commands I Use Frequently (In no particular order)
+# Common Commands/Techniques I Use Frequently (In no particular order)

 ## Enumeration
 ### Port Scanning